Western swamp turtle: Conservation

 The legal status of the species as listed by the Australian federal and state (W.A.) governments is critically endangered.
 The IUCN Red List assessed the species as Critically Endangered.
 The 2007 Red List noted the description as in need of updating.

 A recovery plan was first published in 1994 and has been updated since, the most recent version is dated 2010.
 Threatening processes include small, fragmented populations occurring in nature reserves that are smaller than an individual's home range, predation by the introduced red fox Vulpes vulpes, changed hydrology due to land-use changes and extraction of groundwater, and reducing rainfall due to climate change.

 Recovery actions include population monitoring, management of nature reserves, and captive breeding at Perth Zoo and subsequent reintroduction and introduction.
-This species is notable in conservation history for being the first example of an endangered vertebrate that is being translocated to a distant location (200 kilometers poleward) expressly because of climate change.
+This species is notable in conservation history for being the first example of an endangered vertebrate that is being translocated to a distant location (200 kilometres poleward) expressly because of climate change.
 Public appreciation and assistance is supported by The Friends of the Western Swamp Tortoise.